-For a junior resident, the nose with all its paranasal sinuses can be quite a labyrinth.
+For an ENT resident, the nose with all its paranasal sinuses can be quite a labyrinth.
 But with a number of critical structures in the immediate vicinity, a proper orientation is of vital importance.

 Voxel-Man Sinus is a unique training simulator for endoscopic sinus surgery.
 It allows for realistic handling of the endoscope and a surgical instrument, and is especially suitable for training of orientation based on endoscopic images.